 - SAM determines actual software usage and allows the customer to reduce the amount that it is over licensed, that it pays for licenses that it is not using.

-- When a software vendor comes to audit a company, and then bring a claim against the customer, which is normally exaggerated, then the customer can use the output of the SAM software to push back on exaggerated claims on the part of software vendors.
+- When a software vendor comes to audit a company, and then bring a claim against the customer, which is typically exaggerated, then the customer can use the output of the SAM software to push back on exaggerated claims on the part of software vendors.

 - SAM software is a category that some software vendors wished did not exist.